 The following are matters dealt with last week by the sheriff’s department:

-––An officer reported that on Jan.
-16 he had investigated a reported burglary at a Kimble Road residence at Licking.
+––An officer reported that on Aug.
+2 he had responded to a report of a burglary at a Reed Road residence at Licking.

 There are no suspects.